devseed-ph/devseed.ph/index.md

 ## Want to help out?

-Interested in donating a machine or becoming a mentor?
+Interested in donating a machine, becoming a mentor or providing opportunities for beneficiaries?

 Reach out at [devseedph@gmail.com](mailto:devseedph@gmail.com)